A wearable display of 1004 addressable RGB LEDs controlled wirelessly via server-side software.

 I used the Processing programming language to play videos and generate particle physics animations.
 The pixel data was sent to the server with the Open Pixel Control protocol and the graphics are displayed on the dress in real time.

 The LEDs are controlled with the Fadecandy LED driver, which was chosen specifically for its hardware-driven dithering and color correction capabilities.
 A Raspberry Pi runs the server software and communicates with the host computer over wifi.

 The dress was made by hand using couture dressmaking techniques.
 The skirt is quite heavy with the LED strips, copper wiring, battery and circuit boards, so I constructed a bustier with a waist stay to hold it on the body.
-A layer of white silk obfuscates the individual diodes and a layer of black silk on top represents the nighttime sky.
+Multiple layers of fabric obfuscate the individual diodes and represent the nighttime sky.

 JUST FOR FUN

 I wove an artificial leather top and painted it with a gradient effect to compliment the skirt.